lkuper/CMPS290S-2018-09/course-overview.md

     - Editors help by reading drafts, asking clarifying questions, spotting mistakes and rough spots, and giving constructive feedback
     - We'll pair up editors with writers as the quarter proceeds
   - I'll contribute editing effort to each post, too
+  - Lots of options for what to write about...

-## Possible blog post ideas (1)
+## Blog post ideas: The research investigation

-  - *The research investigation*
-    - Dig into one of the research questions that you identified while writing your [responses](https://composition.al/CMPS290S-Fall-2018/responses.html) to the readings
+  - Dig into one of the research questions that you identify while writing your [responses](https://composition.al/CMPS290S-Fall-2018/responses.html) to the readings
   - Carry out one of the concrete steps that you identified toward answering it (which might involve writing code, taking measurements, writing proofs, and/or something else), and write about what you learned
   - Negative or inconclusive results are fine!

-  - *The literature survey*
+## Blog post ideas: The literature survey

   - Choose several (at least three, but no more than six or so) related readings that have something to do with the topic of the course, read them, and write a post surveying and analyzing them
   - At most one of your selected readings should be one we're already covering in class
   - The idea is to use something we read in class as a jumping-off point to go off on your own, explore the literature on a specific topic, and come back with new insights
   - Good sources for papers include the related work sections of things we read for class, or the ["further reading" section of the readings page](https://composition.al/CMPS290S-Fall-2018/readings.html#further-reading).

-## Possible blog post ideas (2)
+## Blog post ideas: The experience report

-  - *The experience report*
   - Try out one or more of the systems discussed in the course readings, and report on your experience
   - For this kind of post, you should expect to write code
   - Aim higher than just "I got it to compile and run" -- ideally, you'll use the system to accomplish something, and report on what worked and what didn't
   - In many cases, it will be appropriate to try to reproduce performance results from the reading

-  - *Run someone's research*
+## Blog post ideas: Run someone's research

   - Choose a "lightweight language mechanization" tool, such as PLT Redex or K, and use it to mechanize and test a language or system model from one of the readings you did
   - Report on what you learned from this process
   - There's a [good chance](https://eecs.northwestern.edu/~robby/lightweight-metatheory/popl2012-kcdeffmrtf.pdf) you'll find bugs or infelicities in the on-paper semantics!

 ## Blog editing